zillerlab/CASTom-iGEx/Software/model_training/README.md

 ### Step 3:
 Considering only heritable genes, first find optimal alpha and lambda parameter on the entire set (single cross validation) and evaluate total results without prior.
 Second, use alpha-lambda pairs found and the optimal E parameter (step 2) in the elastic-net with prior information setting and evaluate the results.

+*--part2Res_fold* is the folder containing the output of step2.

 #### Usage
 ```sh